SkynetLabs/skynet-docs/source/v3-beta/includes/_updating.md

 we additionally implemented many improvements that should make the SDK easier to use and more consistent.

-We appreciate that updating your code to accommodate breaking changes is an inconvenience, so we put together this guide which we hope will be helpful.
+We understand that updating your code to accommodate breaking changes is inconvenient, so we put together this guide which we hope will be helpful.

 ## Installation

 This beta version is released on the `beta` stream.
 It can be installed with `npm install skynet-js@beta`.

 ## Breaking Changes